 EJCAM helped me, 17 years ago, to develop a spirit of curiosity about new media, information and communication technologies and the ability to work in a team.
 I had the chance to collaborate with the staff of this school and to work there during my studies, allowing me to better understand the functioning of a network.
 Now, within the Decathlon group, I contribute to guaranteeing a second life to hundreds of thousands of sports products by deploying a digital and global strategy.
 This would not have been possible without the assets I developed at this school, with classmates who became my best friends and who will be, this summer, the witnesses of my wedding with Audrey, also from this class.

-At the time, we were in charge of organizing the school's 20th anniversary.
+At that time, we were in charge of organising the school's 20th anniversary.
 We ended up in the bazaar, in a funny state lol.

 I joined the Master of Information Communication COMED B, following a reconversion.
-This course allowed me to find my way, thanks to the richness of the theoretical courses, the effectiveness of the many practical courses given by speakers from various professions as well as the possibility of doing internships.
-This allowed us to capitalize on experience, which is essential for our future job search.
-With my diploma in hand, I was able to enter the world of work with confidence!Linkedin
+This course allowed me to find my way, thanks to the richness of the theoretical courses, the effectiveness of the many practical courses given by teachers from various professions as well as the possibility of doing internships.
+This allowed me to capitalize on experience, which is essential for my future job search.
+With my diploma, I was able to enter the workplace with confidence!Linkedin

-After obtaining my degree in international trade, I knew very quickly that I wanted to go into communication.
+After obtaining my degree in international trade, I knew very quickly that I wanted to pursue my career in the communication field.
 The School of Journalism and Communication of Aix-Marseille appeared to be an obvious choice in terms of public training in the area.
-Not knowing which communication speciality I wanted to go into, I made several requests for training within the school (event management, digital, research...).
+Not knowing which communication speciality I wanted to choose, I made several requests for training within the school (event management, digital, research...).
 I was finally accepted in RECICOM.
 This training was, for me, a real chance to discover certain concepts of communication and to deepen my current knowledge.
 The richness of this master's degree lies in its wide range of courses which encompass both the theoretical aspect, with studies of authors' research and communication models, and the practical aspect with a real education about media, campaigns and communication techniques.
-This training allowed me to better understand the media world that surrounds us.
+This training allowed me to better understand the media world.
 I no longer have the same view of the information I read or hear, whether on television or in the press.
 I think it is very important to underline this point, at a time when information is transmitted very quickly, in an ultra-connected world.

 I arrived in Marseille in 2013, then European Capital of Culture, to start my Master's degree in Communication (Advanced Studies in Communication and Media - Societal and Digital Innovations, E-COM), after a degree in Political Science in Montpellier.
 Between 2013 and 2015, I validated my Master 1 and Mast […] Read more

-This school has given me so much, that I had to give back to it.
+This school has given me so much, that I had to return the favour.
 That's why I got involved in the life of the school, within the BDE.

 EJCAM was very quickly an obvious choice for me.
-First of all, having all the teaching of a recognized school with the advantages of the region, how could I refuse to […] Read more
+First of all, having all the teaching of a recognized school with the advantages that the region offers, how could […] Read more

-This school has given me so much, that I had to give back to it.
+This school has given me so much, that I had to return the favour.
 That's why I got involved in the life of the school, within the BDE.

 EJCAM was very quickly an obvious choice for me.
-First of all, having all the teaching of a recognized school with the advantages of the region, how could I refuse to join?
+First of all, having all the teaching of a recognized school with the advantages that the region offers, how could I refuse to study at EJCAM?
 Secondly, Marseille was an obvious choice.
 For journalism, it's an extraordinary city!
 The richness of its streets, the diversity of its neighborhoods and the associative world that stems from it, provide a rich playground for young journalists in the making.

-EJCAM, thanks to its small eﬀectifs, guarantees personalized pedagogical support.
+EJCAM, thanks to its small number of students, guarantees personalised pedagogical support.
 During these two years of the master's program, I really felt supported by both the lecturers and the school's staff.
-The way the timetable is broken down allows for the right balance between theoretical and practical courses.
+The way the timetable is organised allows for the right balance between theoretical and practical courses.
 The equipment is up to the eﬀectives present at EJCAM.
 All students can use both microphones in radio and cameras in TV.
-The editing software is the same as that used by newsrooms.
-Once in the internship, we are absolutely not lost.
+The editing software is the same as that used in newsrooms.
+Once on internship, we are absolutely not lost.

-Finally, at EJCAM, thanks to these small eﬀectifs, the teaching staff and speakers are very attentive.
-We are a force of proposal as in a real editorial office.
-As soon as we have a project, we can propose it and if it is feasible from a material point of view, the school is the first to go for it.
+Finally, at EJCAM, thanks to these small number of students, the teaching staff and teachers are very attentive.
+We are proactive as in an editorial office.
+As soon as we have a project, we can propose it and if it is feasible from a material point of view, the school is the first party to carry it out.
 I have absolutely no regrets.
-I felt at home in my class, and in confidence with the speakers.
+I felt at home in my class, and in confidence with the teachers.
 I encourage all future journalists to apply.